tih-ra/Beat2OSC/README.md

 Beat2OSC
 =============

-Audio analyzer and osc sender + OSC_KICK.oscd file for OSCulator routing Useful for Resolume (Avenu, Arena), VDMX and COGE
+Audio analyzer and osc sender + OSC_KICK.oscd file for OSCulator routing.

+Useful for Resolume (Avenu, Arena), VDMX and COGE

 ## OSC MESSAGES
 /kick  - float (from 0 to 1)

 /snare  - float (from 0 to 1)

 /hat  - float (from 0 to 1)

 ### License